Candidates for Kansas governor talk tax cuts and growing the state’s economy

 Kelly, of Topeka, has often focused on social services and welfare during her time in the Legislature.
 She has been a frequent critic of Gov. Sam Brownback’s administration, especially about how the state has run its foster care system.

 As a candidate for governor, Kelly has promised to support education and education funding.
 She is supportive of a $500 million school funding increase approved by the Legislature that is being phased in over five years.

 She was first elected to the Senate in 2004.

 Position: Kansas secretary of state since 2011

 Past: Chairman of the Kansas Republican Party, 2007-2009

 Education: Bachelor’s degree, Harvard University; law degree, Yale Law School; master’s degree and doctorate in political science, Oxford University

-Kobach entered the race June 8.
-In his announcement he criticized the Legislature for its decision to override Brownback’s veto of tax increases meant to help balance the state budget.
-He also promised to keep undocumented immigrants from receiving welfare services.
+Kobach has criticized the Legislature for its decision to override Brownback’s veto of tax increases meant to help balance the state budget.
+He has promised to keep undocumented immigrants from receiving welfare services.

 Kobach has gained a national reputation for championing a law requiring voters to show proof of citizenship to register to vote and for advising President Donald Trump on immigration and voting issues.

 In May 2017, Trump named Kobach to a federal commission to examine the integrity of elections, though Trump later dissolved the commission.